mousepawmedia/goldilocks/docs/source/shell.rst

 ==================================================

 What good are tests without a way to run them?
-While you can certainly write your own class for interacting with Golidlocks, we wanted to provide a quick and easy way to run your tests and suites interactively.
+While you can certainly write your own class for interacting with Goldilocks, we wanted to provide a quick and easy way to run your tests and suites interactively.

 Assuming you have one or more Suites configured